 Referral to a specialist

-When asking for a referral always advocate for a corneal specialist and/or infectious disease and even more if they are expert with AK.
+When asking for a referral, always advocate for a corneal and/or infectious disease specialist and particularly someone who is expert or experienced with AK.

 How to diagnose and avoid misdiagnose